AntonioModer/adonaac.github.io/source/tutorials/2d_platformer/index.markdown

 end
 ~~~

-What we're doing here is simply multiplying the player's x velocity by <code class="number">0.8</code> every frame if he's not moving left nor right.
+What we're doing here is simply multiplying the player's x velocity by {% number 0.8 %} every frame if he's not moving left nor right.
 This gives it a nice stopping motion that isn't
 too abrupt nor too slow.
-Different values will have different effects, for instance, <code class="number">0.95</code> will feel very slow, while <code class="number">0.5</code> will feel very abrupt.
+Different values will have different effects, for instance, {% number 0.95 %} will feel very slow, while {% number 0.5 %} will feel very abrupt.

 Now that we have proper movement we could add a running animation: